Conophytum obcordellum (Haw.) N. E. Br.

 Mesembryanthemum obcordellum (basionym), Conophytum obcordellum subsp. obcordellum, Conophytum giftbergense, Conophytum mundum, Conophytum multicolor, Conophytum declinatum, Conophytum germanum, Conophytum impressum, Conophytum lambertense, Conophytum longifissum, Conophytum nevillei, Conophytum parviflorum, Conophytum parvipetalum, Conophytum picturatum, Conophytum spectabile, Conophytum ursprungianum

-Conophytum obcordellum is a mat-forming, dwarf succulent with small, pancake-shaped, paired leaves up to 1.2 inches (3 cm) tall and up to 0.8 inch (2 cm) in diameter, pale blue-green, grass-green or yellow-green, decorated with dark green-black lines and dots.
+Conophytum obcordellum is a dwarf, mat-forming succulent with bodies of small, paired leaves.
+The bodies are up to 1.2 inches (3 cm) tall and up to 0.8 inch (2 cm) in diameter, pale blue-green, grass-green or yellow-green, decorated with dark green, almost black lines and dots.
 The unspotted parts are pink to dark red.
-The flowers are nocturnal, pink-creamy in color with pale yellow center.
+Flowers are nocturnal, creamy-pink with a pale yellow center.
 The petals are up to 0.5 inch (1.2 cm) long.

 How to Grow and Care